code-dot-org/code-dot-org/docs/lti-integration.md

 ## Using Code.org as an LTI Tool

-To install Code.org in your Canvas course, first ensure the LTI Key is enabled from the admin panel.
+- To install Code.org in your Canvas course, first ensure the LTI Key is enabled from the admin panel.
 Next, select `Code.org` from the `External Tool` dialogue when adding an Item to your App Modules. **Code.org must be configured to open in a new tab, and will not work in an iFrame.**

-The Code.org LTI integration does not yet support Deep Linking.
-Some of the placments for LTI Tools in Canvas will trigger a Deep Link request that is not curently supported by Code.org.
+- The Code.org LTI integration does not yet support Deep Linking.
+Some of the placments for LTI Tools- will trigger a Deep Link request that is not curently supported by Code.org.

 ## References